Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 Rice Stats and Trends

-- Rice's games this season have hit the over six times in nine opportunities (66.7%).
+- Rice's games this year have hit the over on six of nine set point totals (66.7%).

-- Rice is 1-1 against the spread and 2-0 overall in games when it puts up more than 29.4 points.
+- Rice is 1-1 against the spread and 2-0 overall when the team records more than 29.4 points.

 - This year the Owls have 15 turnovers, two fewer than the Hilltoppers have takeaways (17).